nliautaud/gedcom-svg-fanchart/README.md

 SURN...1    J...
 ```

-## Color palettes and legends
+## Navigation

+The *origin ID* is the number of the center individual in the GEDCOM file.

+By checking *auto resize*, the chart will be fit and centered into the page when updated.
+You may want to uncheck it to maintain a specific zoom and position.

+You can move and zoom onto the chart at any time by dragging/scrolling/pinching.

+## Aspect

+The chart and labels are sized and drawn in the smallest and most readable way according to the following aspect settings.

+The first *generations* circles are written "horizontally" and the slices are sized to contain all the lines of text.
+For the next generations, as the slices width are smaller and smaller, the content is written "verticaly" (pointing outside).
+The slices are sized to contain the texts line length, and displays only the number of lines who fits in.

+The texts are drawn in the best direction depending on the slice orientation and the chart *rotation*.

+The *padding* add space around labels, and the *generation spacing* add some space between each generation circles.

+## Colors

 The chart can be dynamically colored according to each data, by using the *color palette* drop-down.
-Each existing variants will be given a distinct color.

-Gradients are generated for numerical values (ex. dates, sources qualities...), and distinct colors for the others (ex. names, places...).
+Gradients are generated for numerical values (ex. dates, sources qualities...), and distinct colors for others (ex. names, places...).

 **Global coloring**
 By default palettes are generated once, with a distinct color for each existing data variant, even for the ones not currently on the chart.
 Palettes are thus not recomputed when navigating, and same values will have the same color accross charts.
 But the more variants there are, the more chances there will be of similar colors, as the colors are not optimized for the current chart.
 By disabling the *global coloring* option, color palettes are specifically generated for the values of the current chart.

 **Legend**
-The chart legend list the colors and their corresponding values, sorted by occurences.
-The maximum number of legend labels can be changed in the settings.
+The chart legend is a list of the colors and their corresponding values, sorted by occurences.
+The maximum *legend number* can be changed in the settings.
 The legend title and labels are directly editables, and will retain their new value accross charts.

 ## Editing